-Hearing loss and neurocognitive disorders will be the focus of the next Science Bar 2026, held in conjunction with Brain Awareness Week
+Hearing loss and neurocognitive disorders will be the themes of the next Bar des sciences 2026, held in conjunction with Brain Awareness Week

 A Science Bar in conjunction with Brain Awareness Week, focusing on hearing loss and neurocognitive disorders

-To better understand this phenomenon and its implications, we invite you to a special event: When the ear gets tired, the brain gets confused.”
+To better understand this phenomenon and its implications, we invite you to a unique event: When the ear gets tired, the brain gets confused.”

-To discuss this topic at the intersection of science and society, five experts from various disciplines will answer questions from the audience:
+To discuss this topic—science and society—five experts from various disciplines will answer questions from the audience:

 • Germain Busto is a neuroscientist in the Department of Neurology at Montpellier University Hospital and at the Montpellier Institute of Neuroscience (INM – Inserm, Montpellier University Hospital, University of Montpellier).
 His research helps us better understand the mechanisms of memory and how they are altered by certain diseases such as Alzheimer’s;